spyder-ide/spyder/spyder/utils/help/tutorial.rst

     In [4]: %matplotlib qt

-The Spyder preferences can be used to customize the default behavior, under  ``Preferences > IPython Console > Graphics > Graphics Backend``.
+The Spyder preferences can be used to customize the default behavior, under  :menuselection:`Preferences --> IPython Console --> Graphics --> Graphics Backend`.

 Here are two lines you can use to quickly create a plot and test this::